Ryan Smith (rugby union, born 1996)

-Ryan Nelson Raymund Smith (born 30 September 1996) is an Australian rugby union lock currently playing for the Ospreys in the United Rugby Championship.
-He previously played for the Queensland Reds in Super Rugby, where he served as captain and has represented Australia A as vice-captain.
+Ryan Nelson Raymund Smith (born 30 September 1996) is an Australian rugby union lock currently playing for the Ospreys in the United Rugby Championship (URC).
+He previously played for the Queensland Reds in Super Rugby, where he served as captain and has represented the Australia A team.

 Early life

 Born in Toowoomba, Smith moved to Caboolture during his early childhood before relocating to Brighton for his schooling years.

 Smith began playing rugby union in 2000 with his junior club, the Caboolture Snakes.
 He later played senior club rugby for Brothers.
 During his final year at St. Patrick’s, Smith was swimming captain and co-captain of the track and field team.
 He also represented the 2013 1st XV rugby side that finished fifth overall in the AIC competition.

 After finishing school, Smith joined the Brothers colts program and progressed into the grades system in 2015.
 He made his Queensland Premier Rugby debut for Brothers in 2017.
 During this period, he also completed a trade qualification through TAFE Queensland and worked as an air conditioning and refrigeration mechanic.